 If they identify a breach of health and safety regulations, it doesn’t mean you’ll automatically be entitled to compensation.
 You’ll still need to demonstrate how the breach caused you to suffer an injury.

 How Do I Sue An Employer For Negligence Leading To An Injuries?

-If you decide to sue your employer for negligence, then evidence is required to support your claim.
+If you decide to sue your employer for negligence, then the evidence is required to support your claim.
 It can come in various forms.
-Following an accident at work, caused by employer negligence, you should:
+Following an accident at work, caused by employer negligence, as you ask, “could I sue an employer for negligence?” you should: